 2. Passwords Sharing

 Students may unwittingly share passwords with each other to access content or share resources.
 However, this casual swapping or pooling can lead to massive losses to the e-learning company if they’re taken undue advantage of.
-Commercial sharing can also come into play here, where other rival companies get a hold of passwords and put the security and the privacy of these otherwise secure e-learning platforms at risk.
+Commercial sharing can also come into play here, where other rival companies get a hold of passwords and put the security and the privacy of these otherwise secure education video platforms at risk.

 3. Copyright violation